-SW4.8 Protection of Boundary Monuments
+4.8 Protection and inspection of Boundary Monuments

 While operating equipment and felling trees, all precautions shall be taken by the Contractor to protect boundary monuments from damage or disturbance.
 The Contractor will be held responsible for any such damage or disturbance that it may cause during the clearing operations.